The Sulla Tips:

 great time because they were celebrating the fact that my husband and I had

-just married each other, a fact whose worthiness of celebration was not dependent
+just married each other, a fact whose worthiness of celebration was not

-tears, IÕm sure
+room in tears, IÕm sure they would

-they would have remembered that.
+have remembered that.

 HereÕs what one